lcouper/RprogrammingCourse/README.md

 | 3 (7/13) | Basic statistical analysis and plotting -- summary statistics, t.tests, chi-squared, ggplot |
 | 4 (7/20) | An intro to 'advanced' topics in R -- for loops, if/else statements, writing functions |
 | 5 (7/27) | Group project on a biological dataset of your choosing |

+## Course Philosophy ##

+Growth mindset.
+Everyone has the ability to learn and improve their abilities through effort, support, and experience.
+The practice exercises are designed to be challenging and incorporate concepts and information not necessarily covered in the lecture notes.
+You are encouraged to use any means you can think of to complete these exercises -- the internet, each other, me, etc.